Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 This error indicates that the camera/drone manufacturer which took the image is not yet supported.

 OpenAthena does not work with images taken by smartphones.
 The software's terrain-raycast technique requires an elevated view and accurate metdata indicating position and orientation of the camera.
-Smartphone images do not provide such preconditions and are thus incompatible with OpenAthena.
+Smartphone images taken from the ground do not provide sufficent vertical separation from the ground (and orientation metadata) are thus incompatible with OpenAthena.

 If you would like to make OpenAthena compatible with your drone model, please send example images to support@theta.limited via email along with the make and model name of your drone.
 For enhanced accuracy, inquire via the support email and Theta may ship you a calibration pattern poster to use your drone camera with our [camera calibration script](https://github.com/Theta-Limited/camera-calibration) at no cost to you.